RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/27-DAN.md

 <sup>24</sup> He shall enter peaceably even upon the fattest places of the province; and he shall do [that] which his fathers have not done, nor his fathers ’ fathers; he shall scatter among them the prey, and spoil, and riches: [yea], and he shall forecast his devices against the strong holds, even for a time.
 <sup>25</sup> And he shall stir up his power and his courage against the king of the south with a great army; and the king of the south shall be stirred up to battle with a very great and mighty army; but he shall not stand: for they shall forecast devices against him.
 <sup>26</sup> Yea, they that feed of the portion of his meat shall destroy him, and his army shall overflow: and many shall fall down slain.
-<sup>27</sup> And both these kings ’ hearts [shall be] to do mischief , and they shall speak lies at one table; but it shall not prosper: for yet the end [shall be] at the time appointed.
+<sup>27</sup> And both these kings ’ hearts [shall be] to do mischief, and they shall speak lies at one table; but it shall not prosper: for yet the end [shall be] at the time appointed.
 <sup>28</sup> Then shall he return into his land with great riches; and his heart [shall be] against the holy covenant; and he shall do [exploits], and return to his own land.
 <sup>29</sup> At the time appointed he shall return, and come toward the south; but it shall not be as the former, or as the latter.
 <sup>30</sup> For the ships of Chittim shall come against him: therefore he shall be grieved, and return, and have indignation against the holy covenant: so shall he do; he shall even return, and have intelligence with them that forsake the holy covenant.